YSayaovong/PDF-AI-Chatbot/README.md

 - Anthropic SDK — Claude (`claude-sonnet-4-20250514`) for document Q&A
 - PyMuPDF (`fitz`) — fast, reliable PDF text extraction with page-level structure
 - Git / GitHub — version control

+---

+## Disclaimer
+This project was developed as an independent use case study based on direct experience.
+No proprietary data, customer specifications, or internal company documents were used.
+The workflow analysis, KPIs, and ROI model are based on observed process patterns and industry-representative estimates.